ToonRombaut/magnetic-element/README.md

 # Magnetic elements
-Lightweight library to add smooth scrolling to your website.
+Lightweight library to make html elements magnetic to your mouse.
-Fixes problems with appearing/disappearing browsers UI (ex. url section on Chrome/Safari).

 ## Features